How to write the letter yu in Latin. Translator into Latin online. How to write last name and first name

 IA – in other positions

-To make it easier for you in practice, we give examples of writing the most used names:
+To make it easier for you in practice, here are examples of the spelling of the most commonly used names:

 ALEXANDER – ALEKSANDR